Docker

 - Stores all application data (reservations, services, users, etc.)

-- Data is persisted in the
+- Data is persisted in the postgres_data Docker volume.

 2. reservium-api

-- The backend API responsible for business logic, authentication, and integrations
+- The backend API responsible for business logic, authentication, and integrations.

 3. reservium-ui

-- The frontend web interface
+- The frontend web interface.

-3000 - Communicates internally with the API container
+- Communicates internally with the API container.

 All sensitive values should be defined in a .env file and must not be committed to version control.

-Step 5.
+Step 4.
 Start Docker Compose

-Start reservium by typing:
+Start Reservium by running:

 docker compose up -d